 Victorinox Climber is a thing of beauty.
 It sits somewhere in the middle between thin and chubby EDCs.
 And it has the perfect size-to-features ratio, I would say!

-The ergonomic design of the handles feels very comfortable as previously established.
+The ergonomic design of the handles feels very comfortable.
 Polished, sturdy and rounded corners make using it feel like a breeze.
-That's what makes the Climber really shine compared against it's brothers and sisters.
+That's what makes the Climber really shine compared against its brothers and sisters.